National League (division)

+Notable former English Football League clubs that competed in the National League included: Forest Green Rovers, Morecambe, Carlisle United, Rochdale, Yeovil Town, Hartlepool United, Southend United, Scunthorpe United, Boston United, Sutton United and York City.

 History

 The league was formed as the Alliance Premier League in 1979, coming into force for the 1979–80 season.
 The league drew its clubs from the Northern Premier League and the Southern League.

 It greatly improved the quality of football at this lower level, as well as improving the financial status of the top clubs.
 This was reflected in 1986–87, when the Football League began accepting direct promotion and relegation between the Conference and the bottom division of the Football League, which at that time was known as the Football League Fourth Division and is now EFL League Two.
 The first team to be promoted by this method was Scarborough, and the first team relegated was Lincoln City, who regained their Football League status a year later as Conference champions.

-Since 2002–03, the league has been granted a second promotion place, with a play-off deciding who joins the champions in League Two.
+Since 2002–03, the league has been granted a second promotion place, with a play off deciding who joins the champions in League Two.
 Previously, no promotion from the Conference would occur if the winners did not have adequate stadium facilities.
-As of the start of the 2002–03 season, if a club achieves the automatic promotion or the play-off places but does not have an adequate stadium, their place will be re-allocated to the next highest placed club that has the required facilities.
+If a club wins the division, but does not qualify for promotion, the next highest eligible club will be promoted in its place.
+If a club finishes in the play-off places but does not have an adequate stadium they will not be able to take part in the play-off competition.
+In that event such club shall not be replaced and the play-off structure and draw shall be adjusted as necessary by the National League Board on the basis of the remaining clubs' final league positions.

 In 2004–05, the Conference increased its size by adding two lower divisions, the Conference North and Conference South respectively, with the original division being renamed Conference National.
 For the 2006–07 season, the Conference National expanded from 22 to 24 teams by promoting four teams while relegating two teams and introduced a "four up and four down" system between itself and the Conference North and Conference South.

+Trophy

+The current National League trophy is designed and made by Thomas Lyte, the makers of FA Cup.

+The trophy is made from silver plate with 24 carat gold plating and stands at 60cm tall.
+It was first handed to the winners of the competition at the end of the 2015/16 season and was created as part of a trio of trophies alongside the silverware handed to the winners of the National League South and North.